Forensic Accounting Experts Support Post-Acquisition Dispute Litigation

 Contact NAFA for reliable forensic accounting services for your post-acquisition dispute litigation

-North American Forensic Accounting PC supports businesses and their attorneys engaged in post-acquisition disputes throughout the United States.
+North American Forensic Accounting supports businesses and their attorneys engaged in post-acquisition disputes throughout the United States.
 NAFA serves clients throughout the United States, including in Philadelphia, Pittsburgh, New York City, Atlanta, Charlotte, Miami, and the Tampa Bay Area.
 Call us at 347-286-4860 or contact one of our offices online to schedule an appointment.